 Partial or complete mal-position at the PIP and DIP joints (middle and end joints in the toe), which can lead to severe pressure and pain.
 When the toe deformity is painful or permanent, surgical repair is performed to relieve pain, correct the problem, and provide a stable, functional toe.
 The type of surgery depends on whether the deformity is fixed or flexible.
 Our doctors at the ORTHOPÄDIE BAVARIA will discuss the options and select a plan tailored to your needs.

-Hind-foot deformities most commonly occur in patients who suffer from chronic poly-arthritis (rheumatism), diabetes mellitus (diabetes), and/or after accidents.
-However, when the non-operative therapy methods are not indicated, a multiple number of surgical approaches can be employed as treatment, e.g. fusion/ arthrodesis.
+Hind-foot deformities most commonly occur in patients who suffer from chronic polyarthritis (rheumatism), diabetes mellitus (diabetes), and/or after accidents.
+However, when the non-operative therapy methods are not indicated, multiple numbers of surgical approaches can be employed as treatment, e.g. fusion/ arthrodesis.

-If conservative treatment has failed the following pathologies can be treated with only minor surgical approach: Nerve compression syndromes, e.g. tarsal tunnel syndrome, Morton Neuroma, ganglion, tendinitis (aponeuritis of plantar fascia) with/without bone involvement (calcaneal formation, Haglund deformity) and nail in growth.
+If conservative treatment has failed the following pathologies can be treated with the only minor surgical approach: Nerve compression syndromes, e.g. tarsal tunnel syndrome, Morton Neuroma, ganglion, tendinitis (aponeurosis of plantar fascia) with/without bone involvement (calcaneal formation, Haglund deformity) and nail in growth.